 In the absence of there being national benchmarks for Alternative Provision, the Trust has developed its own system of setting and measuring its own Key Performance indicators (KPIs).
 The Leadership Team have developed an internal 'target setting' and monitoring system for each Academy in the Trust.
-These are currently KS4 centric and focus on KS4 outcomes, for example GCSEs and other accredited examinations, pupil progress, attendance, behaviour, student well being etc.
+These are KS4 centric but also focus progress and outcomes at all ages.
+These KPIs include, for example, GCSEs and other accredited examinations, pupil progress, attendance, behaviour, student well-being etc.